stevage/map-gl-utils/README.md

 // Use the mouse 'finger' cursor when hovering over this layer. map.U.hoverPointer('mylayer');

-// Like on('load') but fires immediately if map already loaded. map.U.onLoad(callback)
+// Like on('load') but fires immediately (and reliably) any time after map already loaded. map.U.onLoad(callback)

 // Simpler way to create GeoJSON source: